-Starting the spring/summer season of 2021, if you’re hoping to bring a vehicle up Cadillac Mountain’s famous Summit Road, you’ll need more than just a park pass, but an advance vehicle reservation.
+If you’re hoping to bring a vehicle up Cadillac Mountain’s famous Summit Road this summer, you’ll need more than just a park pass, but an advance vehicle reservation too.
 Here’s what you need to know about how to book online, common questions about the reservation process answered, plus other easily accessible sites you can check out via the Park Loop Road beyond just the classic to-do of Cadillac Mountain.

 Mention “Acadia National Park” and the words “Cadillac Mountain” are usually not far behind.
 That’s because this popular 1,530-foot peak – the highest point along the North Atlantic Seaboard – is synonymous with the 47,000-acre park, much like how the Statue of Liberty is to New York City, deep dish-pizza is to Chicago, or Mickey Mouse is to Disney.

 Part of the reason it’s one of the park’s most popular attractions is its uncanny level of accessibility.
 While many opt to hike to the summit via the mountain’s North Ridge Trail or South Ridge Trail, a drive up the 3.5-mile Summit Road (which opened back in 1931) makes the peak – and its sweeping 360-degree views of the Gulf of Maine – all the easier for a wider audience to enjoy.
 But therein lies the rub: During peak season, particularly for those seeking to experience the summit at sunrise, the level of traffic often exceeds the legal amount permitted in its summit parking lot.
-So, starting the 2021 season, from May 26 through October 19, the National Park Service is requiring advanced vehicle reservations to access the Cadillac Summit Road (more on how to do this below).
+From May 25 through October 22, the National Park Service is requiring advanced vehicle reservations to access the Cadillac Summit Road (more on how to do this below).

 Still, if you’re looking to book a reservation to the summit, here’s what you need to know to do so, some of the most common questions about the booking process answered, plus a few of the other easily accessible sites you can check out via the Park Loop Road beyond just the classic to-do of Cadillac Mountain.